michellemason/NPS-APP/README.md

 2. Use that virtual environment by typing `source venv/bin/activate`
 3. Install the required dependencies using `pip install -r requirements.txt`
 4. Create the local database in PostgreSQL with `createdb NPS_db`
-5. Run the __fetch.py__ file to seed the parks table in the database `python3 fetch.py`.
-This may take a few minutes.
+5. Run the __fetch.py__ file to seed the parks table in the database `python3 fetch.py` - this may take a few minutes
 6. Finally, execute the app in the browser with `flask run`

 Once complete, users will be able to view the app in their browser on their local port.
 All functionality will be available to them upon registering for a new account.